 - opaque projector

 - utility cart

-- Damage to library property must be reported and is subject to possible repair costs.
+Damage to, or soiling of, library property must be reported and is subject to possible repair costs and/ or cleaning costs.

 Download a form here: Meeting Room Form